Catharsis

-Catharsis is from the Ancient Greek word κάθαρσις, katharsis, meaning 'purification' or 'cleansing', commonly used to refer to the purification and purgation of thoughts and emotions by way of expressing them.
+Catharsis or katharsis is from the Ancient Greek word κάθαρσις, katharsis, meaning 'purification' or 'cleansing', commonly used to refer to the purification and purgation of thoughts and emotions by way of expressing them.
 The desired result is an emotional state of renewal and restoration.

 In dramaturgy, the term usually refers to arousing negative emotion in an audience, who subsequently expels it, making them feel happier.

 In Greek the term originally had only a physical meaning, describing purification practices.
 In medicine, it can still refer to the evacuation of the catamenia ('monthlies', menstrual fluid).
 Similarly, a cathartic is a substance that accelerates the defecation of faeces.

 The first recorded uses of the term in a mental sense were by Aristotle in the Politics and Poetics, comparing the effects of music and tragedy on the mind of a spectator to the effect of catharsis on the body.

 The term is also used in Greek to refer to the spiritual purging process that occurs in the Catholic doctrine of purgatory.
 Greek Neoplatonists also used the term to refer to spiritual purification.

-Catharism was used by outsiders to describe the thinking of a Christian movement, named because of its interest in purity.

 In psychology, the term is associated with Freudian psychoanalysis where it relates to the expression of buried trauma (the cause of a neurosis), bringing it into consciousness and releasing it, increasing happiness.

 Purification ritual

-The term "kathairein" and its relatives appear in the work of Homer, referring to purification rituals.
-The words "kathairein" and "katharos" became common in Greek.
-It is thought that they are derived from the Semitic word "qatar" ("fumigate").
+The term kathairein (κᾰθαίρειν, 'to purify') and its relatives appear in the work of Homer, referring to purification rituals.
+The words kathairein and katharos (κᾰθᾰρός, 'pure') became common in Greek.
+It is thought that they are derived from the Semitic word qatar ('to fumigate')..
+In another sense, it's a cognate of Arabic "qaṭar: قطر" meaning to distill; with the noun form meaning 'drop or drip'.

 Aithiopis, a later epic set in the Trojan War cycle, narrates the purification of Achilles after his murder of Thersites.

 Later, the Greeks took certain new measures to cleanse away blood-guilt—"blood is purified through blood", a process in the development of Hellenistic culture in which the oracle of Delphi took a prominent role.
 The classic example—Orestes—belongs to tragedy, but the procedure given by Aeschylus is ancient: the blood of a sacrificed piglet is allowed to wash over the blood-polluted man, and running water washes away the blood.
 The identical ritual is represented, Burkert informs us, on a krater found at Canicattini, wherein it is shown being employed to cure the daughters of Proetus from their madness, caused by some ritual transgression.

 To the question of whether the ritual obtains atonement for the subject, or just healing, Burkert answers: "To raise the question is to see the irrelevance of this distinction".